moldiscovery/structure_home_dist/README.md

 - residue index PDB to UNIPROT mapping, from EMBL
 - additional custom residue mappings, from a user provided csv table

-## Usage
+## How to update

+The metadata can be incrementally updated, running the attached script **update_metadata.py**

+First of all, add some new GPCR structures to the **GPCR metadata table**, providing for each of them an uniprot AC, the corresponding uniprot name, a unique ID and the GPCR classe.

-Edit the 'update_metadata.py' script, update the values of the following variabiles:
+Then, open **update_metadata.py** and update the values of the following variables:

 * metadata: path to the GPCR proteins table
-* db_path: path to the destination DB file
+* db_path: path to the destination **metadata DB** file
 * custom_mapping: path to the CSV providing custom PDB to UNIPROT residues mapping

-Then, just run from the main project directory:
+Finally, just run the script from the main project directory:

 ```
 uv run update_metadata.py
 ```

+To use the resulting **metadata DB** file, assign its path to the variables **metadata** available in the various workflow scripts.